pykale/pykale/examples/fewshot_protonet/README.md

 `python main.py --cfg configs/{dataset name}_{backbone}_{n}way{k}shot.yaml --gpus 1`

-- Define a customized config file by users.
+- Define a customized configuration file.
 Fill in the blank in {} in the above command.
 - Available backbones: any `resnet` structures from `torchvision.models` or `kale.embed.image_cnn`.
-- Example configurations can be found in `config/omniglot_resnet18_5way5shot.yaml` and `config/omniglot_resnet18_5way1shot.yaml`.
+- Example configurations can be found in `configs/omniglot_resnet18_5way5shot.yaml` and `configs/omniglot_resnet18_5way1shot.yaml`.
 - Remember to change `DATASET.ROOT` item in config files to fit your dataset directory.

 #### Test